equinor/ert/docs/rst/manual/keywords/index.rst

 	**Optional GEN_DATA options**

-	* ECL_FILE - This is the name of file written by enkf to be read by the forward model.
+	* ECL_FILE - This is the name of file written by ERT to be read by the forward model.
-	* OUTPUT_FORMAT - The format of the files written by enkf and read by the forward model, valid values are ASCII, BINARY_DOUBLE, BINARY_FLOAT and ASCII_TEMPLATE.
+	* OUTPUT_FORMAT - The format of the files written by ERT and read by the forward model, valid values are ASCII, BINARY_DOUBLE, BINARY_FLOAT and ASCII_TEMPLATE.
 If you use ASCII_TEMPLATE you must also supply values for TEMPLATE and TEMPLATE_KEY.